-- regarding the whole CR, follow the Ministry of Health website, and the Ministry of Interior aka Immigration office website: Information for foreign nationals)
+- about the regulations regarding the administration of residency permits and entry of foreigners follow the Ministry of Interior aka Immigration office website: Information for foreign nationals)

 - What are the numbers to call?

-- Is the Brno Expat Centre opened?
+- Is the Brno Expat Centre open?

 - How do I reach the Immigration office?

 - How can I register at the Foreign Police?

 - How does this situation affect my residency?

 - Can I travel in and out of the country?